 Step 8: Prepare the filling

-In a bowl, combine 1 cup of breadcrumbs, ยฝ cup butter, ยพ cup brown sugar, 1 teaspoon vanilla (if using), and a pinch of salt (if using unsalted butter).
-Mix until well combined.
+In a bowl, mix together 1 cup breadcrumbs, ½ cup softened butter, ¾ cup brown sugar, 1 teaspoon vanilla extract (optional), and a pinch of salt (if you’re using unsalted butter).
+Stir everything until it’s well combined.

-Press down on the risen dough to release excess air without flattening it completely.
-Divide the dough in half, then each half into 8 equal pieces using a knife or dough scraper.
+Gently press down on the risen dough to let out the extra air, but don’t flatten it all the way.
+Cut the dough in half, then cut each half into 8 equal pieces using a knife or dough scraper.

-Using your hands or a rolling pin, flatten the dough into a rectangle or oval, aiming for a size of about 6 inches by 3 inches.
-Spread about 2 tablespoons of the sweet filling evenly over the dough, leaving a small border around the edges.
+Use your hands or a rolling pin to flatten the dough into a rectangle or oval, about 6 inches by 3 inches.
+Spread 2 tablespoons of the sugar mixture evenly over the dough, leaving a little space around the edges.

 Step 11: Second rise (Proof the dough)

-Transfer the rolls to a parchment paper-lined baking sheet, leaving some space between each roll for the second rise.
-Cover and let them rise until puffy, about 30 to 45 minutes.
+Place the rolls on a baking sheet lined with parchment paper, leaving some space between each roll for the second rise.
+Cover them and let them rise until they look puffy, about 30 to 45 minutes.

 Step 12: Bake